PeterMakus/SeisMIC/docs/source/modules/corrdb/corrdb.rst

 of the station ``IU.HRV``).

 .. note::
-    **SeisMIIC** makes use of SEISCOM-like station codes.
+    **SeisMIIC** makes use of SEED-like station codes.
 The general logic of those codes is:
     ``net0-net1.stat0-stat1.loc0-loc1.ch0-ch1``.
 Here, 0 is the first station and 1 the second station.
     Correlations will always only be computed alphabetically.
 That is, **SeisMIIC** will not compute a correlation for ``TA-IU.M58A-HRV`` but only for ``IU-TA.HRV-M58A``.